 Winner: Chase Slate®

-One of the best features of the Citi Simplicity® Card is its leniency towards late payments.
+One of the best features of the Citi Simplicity® Card - No Late Fees Ever is its leniency towards late payments.
 It doesn't charge the standard $15 - $35 in late fees that most other credit cards charge, which is a rare feature that will help holiday shoppers save on the penalties that typically get tacked onto late payments.
-The card also comes with a 21-month intro 0% APR on balances transfers and 12 months of 0% intro APR on purchases (after which it will be 16.74% - 26.74%* (Variable)).
+The card also comes with a 0% for 18 months on Purchases (after which it will have a 14.74% - 24.74% (Variable) APR).
 That's great news for consumers who need more wiggle room during the gift-giving season to make payments without incurring additional interest expense.

 - No late fees